Xeloses/sg-nsfw-filter/README.md

 Usercript for SteamGifts.

-Adds a feature to hide giveaways of NSFW games on SteamGifts:
+Allows to hide giveaways of NSFW games on SteamGifts.

+## Features
 * Hide games with following content descriptors:
-   * "Some Nudity or Sexual Content"
-   * "Frequent Nudity or Sexual Content"
+  * "Frequent Nudity or Sexual Content",
-   * "Adult Only Sexual Content"
+  * "Adult Only Sexual Content".
-* Have NSFW developers blocklist *(currently empty, check [this](https://github.com/Xeloses/sg-nsfw-filter/discussions/1))*
+* NSFW developers blocklist *(currently empty, check [this](https://github.com/Xeloses/sg-nsfw-filter/discussions/1))*.
-* Have NSFW publishers blocklist *(currently empty, check [this](https://github.com/Xeloses/sg-nsfw-filter/discussions/1))*
+* NSFW publishers blocklist *(currently empty, check [this](https://github.com/Xeloses/sg-nsfw-filter/discussions/1))*.
+* Whitelist (by AppID, developers and publishers).

-Also shows count of giveaways of NSFW games on the current page.
+* Show count of giveaways of NSFW games on the current page.

-To reduce the count of requests to the Steam API server (and prevent blocking/blacklisting on that servers) script limits requests to 3 per second and caches results in Tampermonkey storage.

-**[!]
-Warning**: After istalling and while cache is (almost) empty script can takes a time to load games info (it does not impact page loading time, script works separately).
+* Add a mark to NSFW games in giveaways.
+* Save filter state (on/off) in browser' storage *(if cookies and localStorage access are enabled)*.
+* Does not hides games with following content descriptors:
+  * "Some Nudity or Sexual Content" *(games can have this descriptor, for example, because of feature to manually undress character, or few scenes with swimsuits)*,
+  * "General Mature Content" *(games can have this descriptor, for example, because of offensive language, or violence scenes)*.

 ### Steamgifts pages processed by script:
 * Home page